sfwnisme/school-management-system/README.md

 - [ ] user and the current user's profile.
 - [ ] dynamic breadcrump.
 - [ ] try and catch of the server returns into the try block of the client components
+- [ ] create Input UI Component with its message and variants, this will help you achive the Single dependency principle

 ## UI components